General Education Requirements: Cal-GETC

 LIT-255HHonors Gender and Sexuality in Literature3

-LIT-260HHonors Introduction to African American Literature (formerly ENGL-260H)3
+LIT-260HHonors African American Literature3

 LIT/ETHS-275Latinx/Chicanx Literature3